blinkfox/hexo-theme-matery/README.md

 ## Changelog

+- v1.0.4
+  - Added the ability to customize the reprint rules for each post;
+  - Fix the problem that the custom summary of the previous page and the next page does not display;
+  - Fixed the problem that the link of the friends link was misplaced and changed to the layout of the waterfall stream;
+  - Other minor bugs fixes;
 - v1.0.3
   - Added `TOC` expansion, shrink button and related configuration, this button is displayed by default;
 - v1.0.2